gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 1. **Repeat**: Complete this process for all motors.
 Ensure labeled actuators are correctly marked.
    ![step4](../img/dupont-connections/4-motor-dupont-connection.webp)

+!!! tip
+    Test each connection with a multimeter to ensure continuity before proceeding.

 ## Motor Mount

 Properly assembling the motor mount is critical to avoid issues like jamming or sticking.
 The motor mount consists of: